top of page

 Horton Plains - the beauty of the cloud forest

-Image 1: View of 'Piduruthalagala'mountain range in the distance on your way to the summit of 'Kirigalpoththa'.
+Image 1: View of the 'Piduruthalagala' mountain range in the distance on your way to the summit of 'Kirigalpoththa'.

 Image 2: View of the cloud cover below the plateau.